Yzma/password-keeper/ROUTES.md

 ## User Routes (/users/)

-GET - /users/ - information about a User by ID
-UPDATE - /users/ - Updates information about the User

-GET - /users/passwords - Returns the Users personal passwords
+- GET - /users/passwords - Returns the Users personal passwords
-/users/ -

-/users/invites - GET - Returns an array of invites the User has /users/invites - DELETE - Deletes an invite the user has received
+- GET - /users/invites - Returns an array of invites the User has
+- DELETE - /users/invites - DELETE - Deletes an invite the user has received

 ## Organization Routes (/organizations)

-## Tag Routes (/)

-## Invite Routes
+- GET    - / - Returns all the organizations in the database [Debug]
+- POST   - / - Creates a new organization
+- UPDATE - / - Updates (renames) an organization

+### Passwords Routing (/organizations/{org_id}/passwords)

+- GET - /organizations/{org_id}/passwords - Returns the organizations passwords
+- POST - /organizations/{org_id}/passwords - Creates a new password for the organization
+- DELETE - /organizations/{org_id}/passwords - Deletes a password from the organization
+- UPDATE - /organizations/{org_id}/passwords - Updates an existing password for the organization

+### Users Routing (/organizations/{org_id}/users)

+- GET - /organizations/{org_id}/users - Returns the organizations users
+- POST - /organizations/{org_id}/users - Adds a user to the organization
+- DELETE - /organizations/{org_id}/users - Removes a user from the organization

+### Users Routing (/organizations/{org_id}/tags)

+- GET - /organizations/{org_id}/users - Returns the organizations tags
+- POST - /organizations/{org_id}/users - Adds a tag to the organization
+- DELETE - /organizations/{org_id}/users - Removes a tag from the organization

+### Users Routing (/organizations/{org_id}/invites)

+- GET - /organizations/{org_id}/invites - Returns the organizations pending invites
+- POST - /organizations/{org_id}/invites - Invites a user to the organization
+- DELETE - /organizations/{org_id}/invites - Deletes an outgoing pending invite